-Increase the number of workshops and educational sessions offered (from 1 in 2009 to 2 or more in 2010) to reach out to industry and consumers.
+Increase participation and sponsorship in workshops, educational sessions and outreach (from 1 in 2009 to 2 or more in 2010) to industry and consumers.
 Documentation of those meetings and course evaluations will be collected and analyzed to work towards future workshop improvements.